mckennapsean/dissertation/chapters/formulation.md

 ## Designing for a Novel Technique

-\al{use active voice here!}
-In collaboration with a statistician and biology researcher, a new scatterplot for encoding correlation was created, the s-CorrPlot [@mckenna2015s].
+In collaboration with a statistician and biology researcher, we created a new scatterplot for encoding correlation, the s-CorrPlot [@mckenna2015s].
 As shown in {*@fig:scorrplot}, the s-CorrPlot in (b) encodes as points different patches of the two images in (a) to enable measure of correlation exactly to a single variable of interest, as opposed to the challenges brought by a cluttered parallel coordinates plot (c) or clustered heatmap (d) for reading off these values.
 The s-CorrPlot works by projecting the large data space into two dimensions for a variable of interest, and further details can be found in the discussion of the technique [@mckenna2015s].